allandev5959/allandev5959.github.io/_posts/2021-04-02-Pretium-Walkthrough.md

 ![screenshot](https://bohansec.com/assets/Pretium/14.PNG "screenshot")

-Go to [CyberChief](https://gchq.github.io/CyberChef/){:target="_blank"}, copy and paste the strings to the cyberchief, and convert the hex to ascii. we have "UUAABBhhAAHHMMAAccwwBB33AAGG88AAc" as the converted ascii.
+Go to [CyberChief](https://gchq.github.io/CyberChef/){:target="_blank"}, copy and paste the strings to the cyberchief, and convert the hex to ascii. we have

+{% highlight js %}
+UUAABBhhAAHHMMAAccwwBB33AAGG88AAc
+{% endhighlight %}

+as the converted ascii.

 ![screenshot](https://bohansec.com/assets/Pretium/15.PNG "screenshot")